Jon Kleinberg

 Jon Michael Kleinberg (born 1971) is an American computer scientist and the Tisch University Professor of Computer Science and Information Science at Cornell University known for his work in algorithms and networks.
 He is a recipient of the Nevanlinna Prize by the International Mathematical Union.

 Early life and education

-Jon Kleinberg was born in 1971 in Boston, Massachusetts to a mathematics professor father and a computer consultant mother.
+Jon Kleinberg was born in 1971 in Boston, Massachusetts to Eugene Kleinberg, a mathematics professor at SUNY Buffalo, and Evelyn Kleinberg, a computer science researcher.
+His grandfather, Samuel Kleinberg, graduated from Cornell in 1934 and was a teacher of mathematics and physics at a high school in Brooklyn.
 He received a Bachelor of Science degree in computer science from Cornell University in 1993 and a PhD from Massachusetts Institute of Technology in 1996.
 He is the older brother of fellow Cornell computer scientist Robert Kleinberg.

 Career

 Since 1996 Kleinberg has been a professor in the Department of Computer Science at Cornell, as well as a visiting scientist at IBM's Almaden Research Center.
 His work has been supported by an NSF Career Award, an ONR Young Investigator Award, a MacArthur Foundation Fellowship, a Packard Foundation Fellowship, a Sloan Foundation Fellowship, and grants from Google, Yahoo!, and the NSF.
 He is a member of the National Academy of Engineering and the American Academy of Arts and Sciences.
 In 2011, he was elected to the United States National Academy of Sciences.
 In 2013 he became a fellow of the Association for Computing Machinery.